 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of the post, Download a free License Plate Game for the kids to play on your American northwest family road trip!

 Where is the Wright Brothers Memorial?

 The Wright Brothers Memorial is in Kill Devil Hills, North Carolina.
 Part of the Outer Banks, it is close to some great beaches.
 We stayed in South Nags Head, NC, and visited the memorial when we needed a break from the beach.
 Located right off the main road through the Outer Banks, the address is 1000 North Croatan Highway, Kill Devil Hills, NC 27948.

 How Much Does it Cost to Go to the Wright Brothers Memorial?

-Every year, 4th graders (and 5th Graders in 2021) are eligible to get a free annual park pass for their families through the Every Kid Outdoors program.
+Every year, 4th graders are eligible to get a free annual park pass for their families through the Every Kid Outdoors program.